CVE-2026-6162: Cross Site Scripting in PHPGurukul Company Visitor Management System

 Description

 CVE-2026-6162 is a medium severity cross-site scripting (XSS) vulnerability in PHPGurukul Company Visitor Management System version 2.
-0. The issue arises from improper sanitization of the 'fromdate' parameter in the /bwdates-reports-details. php file, allowing remote attackers to inject malicious scripts.
-Exploit code has been publicly disclosed, but no official patch or remediation guidance is currently available from the vendor.
+0. It arises from improper handling of the 'fromdate' parameter in the /bwdates-reports-details. php file, allowing remote attackers to inject malicious scripts.
+The vulnerability has been publicly disclosed, but no official patch or remediation guidance is currently available.

 AI-Powered Analysis